theforeman/ovirt_provision_plugin/README.md

 # OvirtProvisionPlugin

-This plugin monitors oVirt provision for new host and perform related API calls to oVirt Engine
+This plugin monitors oVirt provision for new host and perform related API calls to oVirt Engine.

+# How does it work

+oVirt 3.5 allows to add foreman hosts to oVirt-engine by its user interface.
+This plugin helps to manage new discovered host (which are recognized by foreman_discovery plugin).
+When user adds new host from the discovered host, the host joins to oVirt cluster and get installed.
+When the OS installation part ends, OvirtProvisionPlugin sends API call to ovirt-engine to deploy the host, which means to install all that needed to provide vms manipulation on host (called deployed host).

 ## Installation